 Timeliness guidelines are certainly helpful for buyers, sellers and agents on a narrow closing time frame.
 But don’t mistake these “guidelines” for “deadlines.”
 Delays can happen, and those delays could push a deal past its ideal closing date.
 Any of the following situations could extend VA appraisal completion times:

 Appraisers must provide the lender with an explanation for any delays.
-To stay on top of any holdups, buyers are best-advised to stay in constant (daily) contact with their lenders at this stage of the game.
+To stay on top of any holdups, buyers are advised to maintain regular communication with their lenders during this phase.

 Anxiously awaiting the results of the VA appraisal, it’s common for buyers to wonder, “Is there something I can do to speed the process along?”